linkedin/DuaLip/docs/interfaces/index.rst

 Interfaces
 =================

-The information about input/output format, solver parameters and logging are described in detail in the following links:
+The information about input/output format, solver parameters and logging are described in detail in the following links.
+We also have a page of tips for using DuaLip.

 .. toctree::
    :maxdepth: 1